Home Health Stroke: causes, symptoms, first aid, prevention

 • psychological support;

-• the appointment of drugs that improve brain activity.
+• prescribing drugs that improve brain activity.

-The consequences of a stroke 6
+Consequences of a stroke 6

-3. 70% need urgent technical support.
+3. 70% require urgent technical support.

 In any situation, only the attending physician can give a more specific prognosis.

-Recovering from a stroke 7
+Recovery after a stroke 7

-Stroke prevention
+Stroke Prevention

 • Normalize blood cholesterol levels.